arananet/TzxDuino-Reloaded/README.md

 https://es.aliexpress.com/store/product/70pcs-On-Off-On-6-Pin-DPDT-Vertical-Mini-SMD-SMT-Slide-Power-Switch-7x6x4mm/1178755_1953364266.html?spm=a219c.search0104.3.146.287176b1h1eqtT&ws_ab_test=searchweb0_0,searchweb201602_4_10152_10065_5722813_10151_10344_10068_10342_5722613_10547_10343_5722913_10340_10341_10548_10698_10697_10696_10084_10083_5722713_10618_10307_10301_10303_5711213_10059_10184_308_100031_10103_441_10624_10623_10622_10621_10620_5722513_5711313,searchweb201603_15,ppcSwitch_5&algo_expid=6e95ecf1-40f5-4b5b-8649-c467855a15c0-22&algo_pvid=6e95ecf1-40f5-4b5b-8649-c467855a15c0&transAbTest=ae803_1&priceBeautifyAB=0

-## Usb connector
+## USB connector

-You can add the micro usb connector for better orientation of the cables or powerup the TZXDUINO RELOADED from the Arduino NANO directly.
+You can add the micro-USB connector for better orientation of the cables, or power the TZXDUINO RELOADED from the Arduino NANO directly.

 https://lcsc.com/product-detail/USB-Connectors_SHOU-HAN-MICRO-4P-DIP_C456008.html

-## Oled display
+## OLED display

-Note that with the new version 1.5, now you can use oled displays types of 128x64 or 128x32 versions but the pins must be in this order: GND VCC SCL SDA.
+Note that with the new version 1.5, you can now use 128x64 or 128x32 OLED displays.
+The pins of the display must be in this order: GND VCC SCL SDA.

 # Note

-This is a work in progress, several testing must be made but it should work as is.
+This is a work in progress, more testing needs to be done, but it should work as is.
 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
 USE AT YOUR OWN RISK!

 If you like the project or want to support it, you can buy me a beer or a KO-FI :)
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H51MPWG)

 # License

-ATTENTION: This is for ebay sellers, this project was made for the retro community and not for resale on ebay.
-So only retro hardware forums and individual person can build this project.
-ITS NOT FOR EBAY SALE.
+ATTENTION: This is for eBay sellers: this project was made for the retro community and not for resale on eBay.
+So only retro hardware forums and individual people can build this project.
+IT'S NOT FOR EBAY SALE.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]